BLOG ARCHIVES

 “Awkwardness,” Hockney was saying, wheeling around, “the disappearance of awkwardness, the invention of chemical photography, and the return of awkwardness.
 The preoptical,” he wheeled once more, “the age of the optical, and then the post-optical, which is to say the modern.
 And look here.”
 He led me over to the corner where the two ends of the procession abutted.
 On the one wall he’d posited, as endpoint, Van Gogh’s portrait of Trabuc (1889); next to it, on the other, was a Byzantine mosaic icon of Christ from about 1150.

 These two images together just blow my mind.
 It just makes so much sense.
 Here we are in a world where everything can be captured in perfect detail from a camera, and it takes the human hand to render it in some kind of form that actually seems closer to our experience.
 We don’t see life from one fixed-focus lens.
-We see it from two eyeballs, two ears, etc. And this is why, I think, we still love the human awkwardness of cartoons, or abstracted drawings: it can produce an experience that a photograph cannot.
+We see it from two eyeballs, two ears, etc. And this is why, I think, we still love the human awkwardness of cartoons, or abstracted drawings: it can produce an experience that a photograph can’t.

 Anyways, there’s a ton of other great stuff in Hockney’s book and Weschler’s article.
 Highly recommended.